painch-i/fast-wishes/documentation/wishes-list-page.md

 ## Rows
 - Full-width tap area, minimum 64px height.
 Pressing briefly highlights the row with a peach tint.
 - Left: 56×56 vignette with 12px radius.
-  - Priority: `image_url` → site favicon on a hashed pastel background → initial letter → category emoji.
+  - Priority: uploaded Supabase image → scraped `image_url` → site favicon on a hashed pastel background → initial letter → category emoji.
 - Center: title on one line then a single meta-line:
   - The domain appears as plain text at the start when a link exists.
   - Description or fallback "Ajoute un petit mot pour guider 💌" truncates to the right of it.